 Here we describe several examples we have chosen from our comprehensive set, typical representatives of different major classes of motions, to illustrate our approach.
-In particular, we picked a small fragment shear motion (insulin), a small domain shear motion (bacteriorhodopsin), domain hinge motion (calmodulin) and a large-scale multi-domain refolding motion (T7 polymerase), for which both initial and final conformations are experimentally available (Yin and Steitz 2002).
+In particular, we picked a small fragment shear motion (insulin), a small domain shear motion (bacteriorhodopsin), domain hinge motion (calmodulin), and a large-scale multidomain refolding motion (T7 polymerase), for which both initial and final conformations are experimentally available (Yin and Steitz 2002).
 S-values for these motions are plotted in Figure 5.
-One can see that except for T7, the S value for all the individual structures exhibit consistent performance as the overall 377 single-domain set with regard to selection.
-Predicted directions of motion for the four most mobile C $\alpha$ s are shown in Figures 6a- 6d.
-In all cases, the predicted largest movement and the observed one superpose well.
+One can see that except for T7, the S values for all the individual structures exhibit consistent performance as the overall 377 single-domain set with regard to selection.
+Predicted directions of motion for the four most mobile Cas are shown in Figure 6, A-D. In all cases, the predicted largest movement and the observed one superpose well.
 They involve the same atoms and point in "similar" directions.
 These predictions appear to be very helpful in deducing plausible mechanisms of protein function.